Bg

 Melatonin in pregnancy: Is it safe to take melatonin while pregnant?

 Is there anything more enraging than hearing, “Sleep now before the baby gets here,” when you are pregnant?
-Between the physical and hormonal changes to your body, the pending arrival, and the never-ending to-do list that seems to get longer as your body grows more limiting, it’s no wonder so many have a difficult time falling asleep during pregnancy.
+Between the physical and hormonal changes to your body, the pending arrival, and the never-ending to-do list, it’s no wonder so many have during pregnancy.

-According to a 2007 poll conducted by the National Sleep Foundation which focused on women and sleep, up to 1 in 5 people reported that they were told by a medical professional that they have a sleep disorder [1].
+According to a 2007 poll by the National Sleep Foundation which focused on women and sleep, up to 1 in 5 people reported that they were diagnosed with a sleep disorder by a medical professional [].
 Other studies have shown these problems get worse during pregnancy – especially during the third trimester.
-(Which is the perfect time to learn how to sleep with a pregnancy pillow.)
+(Which is the perfect time to learn .)

 IN THIS ARTICLE: